skgithub14/sdtmval/README.md

 #> [1] "STUDYID"  "USUBJID"  "XXTESTCD" "VISIT"
 ```

-Now we will begin creating the SDTM XX domain using the EDC XX form as
+Now, we will begin creating the SDTM XX domain using the EDC XX form as
 the basis.

 First, it needs some pre-processing because there is extra white space